Estimated read time: 10 minutes

-Once done, simply click stop and allow the livestream to finish.
-From there you can export the video to your camera roll on an iPad, which is my setup.
+Once the stream finishes you can export the video to your camera roll on an iPad, which is my setup.
 You can also export to your laptop.
 You can then extract the audio using a video editing software.
 There are also a host of online audio extractor websites available.
 I use this one, which is free.

 I simply upload my video file and it does the rest.
 There might be some privacy concerns your company has using a free website for this.
 Keep that in mind.
 Given that I’m going to publish the content shortly after extracting it anyway – mostly for marketing purposes I’m not personally too worried about using a free site.

 From there, I save the audio file and then import it into Anchor where I host and distribute my podcast.